How Do I Form an LLC in Colorado?

 • Processes for dissolution

-• Steps for changing your operating agreement.
+• Steps for changing your operating agreement

-You can work with an attorney to create your LLC’s operating agreement, or you can use one of the free templates available online.
+You can work with an attorney to create your LLC’s operating agreement, or you can use one of the many free templates available online.

-2) Apply for an EIN
+Apply for an EIN

 To pay federal taxes, you will likely need an Employer Identification Number—also known as an EIN or a federal tax ID.
-The Internal Revenue Service (IRS) uses this unique 9-digit number to track your business.
+The Internal Revenue Service (IRS) uses this unique nine-digit number to track your business.

 If you’re the only member of your LLC and can answer “no” to all these questions, you don’t need to worry about an EIN yet.
-In this case, you can usually rely on your social security number for things like setting up a bank account and paying taxes.
+In this case, you can usually rely on your Social Security number for things like setting up a bank account and paying taxes.

 But if your LLC includes multiple members or you plan on hiring employees, then you need to apply for an EIN through the IRS website.

-3) Open a business bank account
+Open a business bank account

 Keeping your personal and business finances separate helps your accountant file your taxes.
 It’s also useful in proving that your business is indeed an entity separate from yourself.